 - 6.1 The Council's capital investment priorities will continue to be determined by the strategic objectives combined with a need to maintain assets for service delivery.
 Any capital investment undertaken by the Council must be affordable, prudent and sustainable.
 In recognition of this, it is considered that key capital investment priorities for the Council will consist of:- - Private Sector Housing Renewal this remains a priority for the Council given the condition of the housing stock within some areas of Pendle and the ongoing focus on reducing the number of empty homes in the Borough.
-However, the extent to which the Council has the financial capacity to deliver the renewal of private sector housing will largely depend on the receipt of external funding from the Government or related Agencies such as the Homes and Communities Agency (HCA); - Promoting, Enabling and Providing Regeneration the wider regeneration of Pendle remains a key capital investment priority for the Council.
-In previous years this has largely been driven by external funding.
-More recently, the Council has used its joint venture arrangement with Barnfield Investment Properties - PEARL and PEARL2 and more recently PEARL (Brierfield Mill) - as key vehicles for regeneration activity.
-This will continue to be the case where it remains viable to do so; - Enabling economic growth to support the growth of business and employment opportunities within the borough.
+However, the extent to which the Council has the financial capacity to deliver the renewal of private sector housing will largely depend on the receipt of external funding from the Government or related Agencies such as the Homes and Community Agency (HACA); - Promoting, Enabling and Providing Regeneration the wider regeneration of Pendle is a key capital investment priority for the Council.
+In previous years this has largely been driven by the external funding provided to the Council.
+Given the continuing constraints on external funding, the Council has used its joint venture arrangement with Barnfield Investment Properties PEARL and PEARL2 and more recently PEARL (Brierfield Mill) as key vehicles for regeneration activity.
+This will continue to be the case where it remains viable to do so: - Enabling economic growth to support the growth of business and employment opportunities within the borough.
 A key priority is to bring forward the extension of Lomeshaye Industrial Estate as a strategic employment site in partnership with the Lancashire Enterprise Partnership and the County Council; - Corporate and Service Asset Renewal where resources permit we will continue investing in our own assets, primarily those employed in the delivery of services direct to the residents, e.g. parks and recreational facilities but also those that are used for administrative purposes.
-A key part of this is to provide adequate resources to ensure assets are safe to use and occupy; - Invest to save / transformation projects the Council has used its prudential borrowing powers to undertake projects which generate revenue savings.
-Recent examples of this include the acquisition of parts of the ACE Centre in Nelson and the acquisition of No.1 Market Street, Nelson.
-In addition there is now some scope to use capital receipts flexibly to fund expenditure on transformation type projects where they also deliver revenue savings. - 6.1 Given these investment priorities, the Medium Term Capital Programme for 2018/19 (with indicative programmes for 2019/20 and 2020/21) is set out in the table below:-
+A key part of this is to provide adequate resources to ensure assets are safe to use and occupy. - Invest to save / transformation projects the Council will consider using its prudential borrowing powers to undertake projects which generate revenue savings.
+Recent examples of this include the recently approved acquisition of parts of the ACE Centre in Nelson and the acquisition of No.1 Market Street, Nelson.
+In addition there is now some scope to use capital receipts flexibly to fund expenditure on transformation type projects where they also deliver revenue savings. - 6.1 Given these investment priorities, the Medium Term Capital Programme for 2017/18 (with indicative programmes for 2018/19 and 2019/20) is set out in the table below:-